Nanobot567/AOS-1/README.md

 # AOS-1

+## NOTE: AOS 1 is now archived.
+Please head over to [AOS-GUI](https://github.com/aos-gui/aos-gui/) to get the latest version of AOS!

 ### GENERAL INFO

 AOS is an open-source OS created and produced by Nanobot567.
 It is made in Python 3.7 and coded in Visual Studio Code.